 Check Your Computer's RAM

-If your computer is in good working condition, the most likely cause of these issue is your memory card (RAM).
+If your computer is in good working condition, the most likely cause of this issue is your memory card (RAM).
 Try removing and replacing your current memory card.

 Check the Condition of Your Motherboard